Today's Water Conditions

 - Why are we undertaking this work?
 The work will enable us to compile data so that we can quantify storm-surge dynamics (wave heights, forces, speeds, and extent) for various storm conditions, topographies, ecologies, built environments, and landuses.
 This information will lead to better storm-surge models, more accurate flood forecasts, more effective flood-protection infrastructure, and wiser landuse policies.

 - What is the nature of the work?
-About 40 to 70 water-level sensors (non-vented pressure transducers) are strapped to bridge piers (picture A), power and light poles, and other structures along and inland of the coast about 50 miles left and 100 miles right of the projected path of hurricane landfall.
+Water-level sensors (non-vented pressure transducers) are strapped to bridge piers (picture A), power and light poles, and other structures along and inland of the coast about 50 miles left and 100 miles right of the projected path of hurricane landfall.
 The effort involves 6 to 10 2-person teams that deploy the instruments 24 to 48 hours prior to landfall.

 - What type of data do the sensors collect?
 Water-level and barometric pressure are recorded every 30 seconds for most sites.
 Sensors located on beaches record wave height every 2 seconds.
 The recording period lasts for 1 to 3 days depending on the magnitude of the storm and post-storm access to the sensor sites.